LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 There are special considerations for methods:

 - All methods require a unique `label`.
-This is use internally as a unique id, and is required to utilize `_RS` and `_time` variables from the facility file.
+This is used internally as a unique id, and is required to utilize `_RS` and `_time` variables from the facility file.
 - All methods require a `deployment_type`.
 This can be custom coded following the `template_crew` and `template_company` modules or one of the prebuilt methods can be used:

   - `mobile`: Agent moves between sites.
 Surveys occur when a site is "ready" for a survey and a crew is available to survey.